The linear programming optimum for packings in classical association schemes

 \section{Linear programming}

-This section briefly summarizes some facts from linear programming and explains the ideas behind the proof of our main result, Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp} from Section~\ref{sec:mainres}.
+Here, we briefly summarize some facts from linear programming and explain the ideas behind the proof of our main result, Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.
 For further information on linear programming, we refer to \cite{SchrijverLPbook} and \cite{Vanderbei}.

 Let $(X,(R_i))$ be an association scheme with $n$ classes and denote its $P$- and $Q$-numbers by $P_i(k)$ and $Q_k(i)$, respectively.
 It is well known from the theory of linear programming that the (primal) linear program~\eqref{eq:LPprimalCodes} for $D$-codes in $X$ has a \emph{dual linear program (dual LP)} of the form